Ranking Structure

 Requirements:

-1. Must have been in EGS for at least sixteen weeks.
+1. Been in EGS for at least sixteen weeks.

-2. Must have split a squad as a general and/or three weeks in good standing as a general.
+2. Split a squad as a general and/or three weeks in good standing as a general.

-4. Must be promoted from general to section chief by the division leader or higher.
+4. Promoted from general to section chief by the division leader or higher.

 Duties: